 Image Credits: unsplash.com

-Art Deco architecture is a style of architecture and design that emerged in the 1920s and 1930s, characterized by bold geometric shapes, lavish ornamentation, and the use of new materials such as stainless steel and plastic.
-It came after the Art Nouveau style and is also known as Style Moderne.
+Art Deco architecture is a style of architecture and design that emerged in the 1920s and 1930s, characterized by bold geometric shapes, lavish ornamentation, and new materials such as stainless steel and plastic.
+It came after the Art Nouveau style, also known as Style Moderne.
 The style started as a decorative arts movement that quickly spread across Western Europe and the United States.

-Art Deco architecture got its name from Paris’ 1925 Exhibition of Modern Decorative and Industrial Arts (Exposition Internationale des Arts Décoratifs et Industriels Modernes).
+Art Deco architecture was named after the Paris’ 1925 Exhibition of Modern Decorative and Industrial Arts (Exposition Internationale des Arts Décoratifs et Industriels Modernes).

 Outside of architecture, Art Deco also refers to fashion.
 Art Deco fashion also emerged in the 1920s and 1930s.
 Like in architecture, the fashion emphasized modernity and luxury and often featured intricate beading, sequins, and other embellishments.
-The fashion was geared towards the wealthy and elite, who often wore it in the context of evening wear and formal events.
+The trend was set for the rich population, and it was worn especially during nightwear and other ceremonial occasions.

-The Art Deco period will take you back to post-World War II as it emerged during a time of great economic prosperity and social change.
-It is associated with the wealthy post-war bourgeoisie who wanted a new kind of architecture that reflected their status and aspirations.
+The Art Deco period will transport you to the post-World War II period since it was experienced during great economic growth and transformation.
+Socially, it has links to the post-war bourgeoisie, who desired a new architecture that would symbolize their success.

 Key Characteristics Of the Art Deco Architecture